symbol/symbol-docs/source/concepts/namespace.rst

 Namespaces allow you to create an on-chain **unique place** for your business and your assets on the NEM blockchain.

 A namespace starts with a name that you choose, similar to an internet domain name.
-If one :doc:`account <account>` creates a namespace, that namespace will appear as unique in the NEM ecosystem.
+If one :doc:`account <account>` creates a namespace, that will appear as unique in the NEM ecosystem.

-After registering your namespace, you have the ability to define your own subdomains, as well as the names for your :doc:`mosaics <mosaic>`.
+You can associate a name with an account address or a :doc:`mosaic <mosaic>` identifier by announcing an alias transaction.
+The binding between namespaces and assets makes long account addresses rememberable and mosaics identifiers recognizable.

 *************
 Subnamespaces